catvw/ece251-computer/REPORT.md

 `div_complete` indicates that the result of the division is ready to be read into the accumulator.
 Once that happens, execution resumes as usual.

+# Gate-Leveling
+The goal for this computer was to implement it in mostly gate-level Verilog.
+A few tricks to get this working properly merit some mention.

+## Branches
+Branch calculations are done with an eight-bit adder only, using all three
+inputs: one numeric input each for the program counter and the branch jump quantity, and one carry input used instead for a conditional one-byte advance.
+Since instructions are only one byte long, this is possible and saves some multiplexers.

 # Assembler
 Since I didn't feel like hand-assembling every damn instruction (and wanted an excuse to polish my rusty Perl skills), I decided to write an assembler for